timOTdev/0034_web_developer_bootcamp/notes.md

 newUser.posts.push({
   title: "how to brew polyjuice potion",
   content: "Just kidding.
-Go to potions class to learn it" })
+Go to potions class to learn it."
+})

 newUser.save()